technicalwriting/dev/data/embeddings.rst

    writers is <b><i>the ability to discover connections between texts at previously impossible scales</i></b>.

+I know that a lot of my fellow technical writers are worried about text generation models automating away our jobs.
+I think you'll find embeddings much more palatable and interesting because there's a lot less risk in this regard.
+Read on to see what I mean!

 .. _embeddings-intuition:

 -----------------------------------
 Building intuition about embeddings
 -----------------------------------

-I suspect that most of my fellow technical writers aren't familiar with embeddings, so here's an overview of how you use them and how they work.
+Here's an overview, geared towards technical writers, of how you use embeddings and how they work.

 .. _embeddings-intuition-i/o: